 AJC staff have been trained in the use of and utilize the services of the Language Line for effective communication with Limited English Proficiency (LEP) customers; three AJC staff members speak and write fluent Spanish as well.
 Language Line posters are displayed throughout the center.
 Front line staff are also trained in the use of language identification flashcards in order to assist customers with LEP.
 In-person foreign language interpreters are also utilized as needed/requested.
 The AJC makes sign language interpreters available for deaf and hearing impaired customers who utilize the services of the AJC.
 ACJ staff have been trained to assist individuals with auxiliary aids and computer workstations that offer accessible software and tools.
 Additional training will be offered to AJC staff in collaboration with DORS and community partners.
+In the fall, 2020 WIOA partners and staff participated in "Unconscious Bias" training coordinated by the one-stop operator.
+Partners will discuss additional trainings.

-- (C) An acknowledgment that the Local Board understands that, while Section 188 of WIOA and 29 CFR Part 39 ensure equal opportunity for individuals with disabilities, sub-recipients may also be subject to the requirements of: - Section 504 of the Rehabilitation Act, which prohibits discrimination against individuals with disabilities by recipients of Federal financial assistance; - Title I of the ADA, which prohibits discrimination in employment based on disability; - Title II of the ADA, which prohibits State and local governments from discriminating on the basis of disability;

-- Section 427 of the General Education Provisions Act; and - Maryland Anti-Discrimination laws, including Code Ann. §10-1102-1103, which stipulates that oral language services must be delivered on-site for those in frequent contact with a service provider.
+- (C) An acknowledgment that the Local Board understands that, while Section 188 of WIOA and 29 CFR Part 38 and 5 Maryland State Government Code Ann.
+10-1101 ensure equal opportunity for individuals with disabilities, sub-recipients may also be subject to the requirements of: - Section 504 of the Rehabilitation Act, which prohibits discrimination against individuals with disabilities by recipients of Federal financial assistance; - Title I of the ADA, which prohibits discrimination in employment based on disability; - Title II of the ADA, which prohibits State and local governments from discriminating on the basis of disability; - Section 427 of the General Education Provisions Act; and Maryland Anti-Discrimination laws, 29 CFR Part 38 and 5 Md.
+STATE GOVERNMENT Code Ann. §10-1101, which stipulates that oral language services must be delivered on-site for those in frequent contact with a service provider.

-The Board acknowledges that, while Section 188 of WIOA and 29 CFR 39 ensure equal opportunity for individuals with disabilities, sub-recipients may also be subject to the requirements of: A) Section 504 of the Rehabilitation Act, which prohibits discrimination against individuals with disabilities by recipients of Federal financial assistance; B) Title I of the ADA, which prohibits discrimination in employment based on disability; C) Title II of the ADA, which prohibits State and local governments from discriminating on the basis of disability; D) Section 427 of the General Education Provisions Act; and E) Maryland Anti-Discrimination laws, including Maryland State Government Code Ann. §10-1102-1103, which stipulates that oral language services must be delivered on-site for those in frequent contact with a service provider.
+The Board acknowledges that, while Section 188 of WIOA and 29 CFR 39 ensure equal opportunity for individuals with disabilities, sub-recipients may also be subject to the requirements of: A) Section 504 of the Rehabilitation Act, which prohibits discrimination against individuals with disabilities by recipients of Federal financial assistance; B) Title I of the ADA, which prohibits discrimination in employment based on disability; C) Title II of the ADA, which prohibits State and local governments from discriminating on the basis of disability; D) Section 427 of the General Education Provisions Act; and E) Maryland Anti-Discrimination laws, including Code Ann. §10-1102-1103, which stipulates that oral language services must be delivered on-site for those in frequent contact with a service provider.

-(D) A description of how the Local Board will ensure meaningful access28 to all customers.
+(D) A description of how the Local Board will ensure meaningful access to all customers.